ali-rnik/WorldOfWarcraftServer/README.md

 # Strongwow.ir

-  I created a server named strongwow , you can connect server via stronwow.ir
+  I created a server named strongwow , you can connect server via strongwow.ir